eostermueller/load-test-in-a-box/README.md

 * 1.8+ JDK
 * Tested on MS-Win and Mac, but Linux should work too…..pls file a bug report with any problems.

+# Use Cases
+* Train staff on Java Performance
+* Benchmark performance of competing java code designs
+* Great way to share/analyze performance during a code review.
+* Easy way to provide consistency when conducting interviews for java performance skills.

 # Links

 The [Quickstart](https://github.com/eostermueller/performanceAnalysisWorkbench/wiki/Quickstart).
 Download/install/run to run the pre-packaged java code showing performance defects and fixes.